gvwilson/thirdbit/src/fiction/bear/index.md

 "That's it," she said hoarsely.
 "What does the label say?"

 "The west side of Carmick Hill, ma'am," the apprentice replied.
 His eyes widened.
+"That's halfway to Choghan.
-"She's in the Blight!"
+She's along by the Blight!"

 Dolly gasped.
 Sergeant Gyalpa's jaw tightened.